Analyzing the London Riots with Social Media Monitoring

 With these in mind, we will be wrong to jump to the conclusion that, the social media in itself is bad or responsible for such lawless events or negative behaviors.
 Rather, it is time for a paradigm shift.
 Governments can no longer be â€œtraditionalâ€ in governance.
 They need to fully recognize the growing virtual communities and their immense influence.

 Rather than expect new technologies such as social media to adapt to the traditional order, Governments around the world must adapt governance to these new and emerging technologies to avoid risking the virtual world being totally ungoverned.
 There is no perfect time for governments to seriously implement E-Government, not just at the front end but total E-Government!

 Law enforcement agencies must as a matter of urgency, embrace web 2.0 not just to prevent and trace criminals but also as a way of understanding the virtual world and strengthening their relationship with the virtual communities.

 Just as in the past, parents must assume their parental responsibilities and be parents not just in the real world but also in the virtual world.
-Simply having your child as a friend (some social medium as such facebook, allows family ties to be indicated) on his favourite social network may give you a fair idea of messages or posts or even groups he or she tends to indulge in.
-Community leaders and local authorities may as well join some of these popular social media to engage with their communities and build stronger relationships especially with the youth.
+Simply having your child as a friend (some social medium as such Facebook, allows family ties to be indicated) on his favorite social network may give you a fair idea of messages or posts or even groups he or she tends to indulge in.
+Community leaders and local authorities may as well join some of these popular social media to engage with their communities and build stronger relationships, especially with the youth.

-Developers of social media perhaps need to start considering ways to enhance security through improve authentication measures.
-For example, I know certain social websites that sends out unique codes to new users and require the user to hold the code in their first profile photograph before their registration process is completed.
+Developers of social media perhaps need to start considering ways to enhance security through improving authentication measures.
+For example, I know certain social websites that send out unique codes to new users and require the user to hold the code in their first profile photograph before their registration process is completed.
 Many of such can be considered to avoid the disturbing conduct on most social media today, of course, without infringing on